rixx/books.rixx.de/data/reviews/connie-willis/to-say-nothing-of-the-dog/index.md

 - book: dorothy-l-sayers/gaudy-night
   text: If you have the time and inclination, please read Gaudy Night before encountering
     spoilers here!
 It's worth it.
+- book: terry-pratchett/johnny-and-the-bomb
+  text: More time travel back to the Blitz.
 - book: connie-willis/doomsday-book
   text: The previous book in the series.
 review: